Missing years (Jewish calendar): Details of rabbinic chronology

 The date of 318 BCE for the Greek conquest of Persia is evident from the Talmud, which implies that that Greek rule began six years before the beginning of the Seleucid era (which occurred in 312/11 BCE).
-(Note that in academic chronology, Alexander conquered the Persian empire between 334-330 BCE.)
+In academic chronology, Alexander conquered the Achaemenids between 334–330 BCE.

-Seventy years passed between the destruction of the First Temple and the building of the Second Temple in the seventy first year, so construction of the Second Temple in 352 BCE implies that the First Temple was destroyed in 423 BCE.
+Seventy years passed between the destruction of the First Temple and the building of the Second Temple in the seventy-first year, according to 2 Chronicles 36:21, so construction of the Second Temple in 352 BCE implies that the First Temple was destroyed in 423 BCE.

-Similarly, Megillat Antiochus implies that the Second Temple was built in 352 BCE, and thus that the First Temple was destroyed in 423 BCE.
+Similarly, the Megillat Antiochus implies that the Second Temple was built in 352 BCE, and thus that the First Temple was destroyed in 423 BCE.